se-edu/learningresources/contents/javascript/Javascript-modules.md

 <div class="website-content">

-# Javascript: Module
+# Javascript: Modules

 Author: Gilbert Emerson

-## What Is Module?
+## What Is a Module?

-You might often encounter the term such as module, package, library, dependency, plugin, etc. We will not dive into the exact definition of each term (because that is not the scope of this chapter), but we will loosely define module as collection of code that is placed in different file for various reasons.
+You might often encounter the term such as module, package, library, dependency, plugin, etc. We will not dive into the exact definition of each term (because that is not the scope of this chapter), but we will loosely define module as a collection of code that is placed in different file for various reasons.

 We would definitely want to modularize our code for good reason, which will be expanded on the section below.

-## Why Use Module?
+## Why Use Modules?

 There can be a lot of reason why we would like to modularize our code, but here are 3 of the more important one: